 Accident year The year in which an accident occurs, also referred to as the earned basis.
 Actuarial best estimate The probability-weighted average of all future claims and cost scenarios calculated using historical data, actuarial methods and judgement.
 ASHE 'Annual Survey of Hours and Earnings' - a statistical index that is typically used for calculating inflation of annual payment amounts under Periodic Payment Order (PPO) claims settlements.
 Claims reserves A monetary amount set aside for the future payment of incurred claims that have not yet been settled, thus representing a balance sheet liability.
 Co-insurance An arrangement in which two or more insurance companies agree to underwrite insurance business on a specified portfolio in specified proportions.
-Each coinsurer is directly liable to the policyholder for their proportional share.
+Each co- insurer is directly liable to the policyholder for their proportional share.
 Commutation An agreement between a ceding insurer and the reinsurer that provides for the valuation, payment, and complete discharge of all obligations between the parties under a particular reinsurance contract.
 Insurance market cycle The tendency for the insurance market to swing between highs and lows of profitability over time, with the potential to influence premium rates (also known as the "underwriting cycle").
 Net claims The cost of claims incurred in the period, less any claims costs recovered under reinsurance contracts.
 It includes both claims payments and movements in claims reserves.
 Net insurance premium revenue Also referred to as net earned premium.
 The element of premium, less reinsurance premium, earned in the period.
-Ogden discount rate The discount rate used in calculation of personal injury claims settlements.
+Ogden discount rat te The discount rate used in calculation of personal injury claims settlements.
 The rate is set by the Lord Chancellor, the most recent rate of minus 0.75% being announced on 27 February 2017.
 Periodic Payment Order (PPO) A compensation award as part of a claims settlement that involves making a series of annual payments to a claimant over their remaining life to cover the costs of the care they will require.
 Premium A series of payments are made by the policyholder, typically monthly or annually, for part of or all of the duration of the contract.
-Written premium refers to the total amount the policyholder has contracted for, whereas earned premium refers to the recognition of this premium over the life of the contract.
+Written premium refers to the total amount the policyholder has contracted for, whereas earned premium refers to the ife of the contract.
 Profit commission A clause found in some reinsurance and coinsurance agreements that provides for profit sharing.
 Reinsurance Contractual arrangements whereby the Group transfers part or all of the insurance risk accepted to another insurer.
 This can be on a quota share basis (a percentage share of premiums, claims and expenses) or an excess of loss basis (full reinsurance for claims over an agreed value).
 Ultimate loss ratio A projected ratio for a particular accident year or underwriting year, often used in the calculation of underwriting profit and profit commission.
 Underwriting year The year in which the latest policy term was incepted.
 Underwriting year basis Also referred to as the written basis.
 Claims incurred are allocated to the calendar year in which the policy was underwritten.
-Underwriting year basis results are calculated on the whole account (including co-insurance and reinsurance shares) and include all premiums, claims, expenses incurred and other revenue (for example instalment income and commission income relating to the sale of products that are ancillary to the main insurance policy) relating to policies incepting in the relevant underwriting year.
+Underwriting year basis results are calculated on the whole account (including co-insurance and reinsurance shares) and include all premiums, claims, expenses incurred and other revenue (for example instalment income and commission income relating to the sale of products that are ancillary to the main insurance policy) relating to prelating to prevent underwriting year.
 Written/Earned basis A policy can be written in one calendar year but earned over a subsequent calendar year.

-Responsibility statement of the directors in respect of the half-yearly financial report
+Responsibility statement of the directors in respect of the half-yearly financial report the condensed set of financial statements has been prepared in accordance with IAS 34 Interim Financial Reporting as adopted by the EU;